SEVINJ VAGIFGIZI ABBASOVA

 About Sevinj Vagifgizi

-Sevinj Vagifgizi was born on 5 July 1989 in the Fuzuli district of Azerbaijan.
+Sevinj Vagifgizi (Abbasova) was born on 5 July 1989 in the Fuzuli district of Azerbaijan.
 She began her career as a reporter for the Gun Sahar newspaper while studying at the Faculty of Journalism of Baku State University.
 She later worked for the newspapers Bizim Yol and Azadlıq and the media organisation Meydan TV.
 Since September 2022, she has been the editor-in-chief of Abzas Media.

 Sevinj Vagifgizi square yellow